naymat/Evolution-Simulator/docs/index.md

 # Introduction

-This project attempts to explore and provide a simple implementation of the main principles of genetic aglgorithms.
+This project attempts to explore and provide a simple implementation of the main principles of genetic algorithms.
 These principles being population, selection and mutation.

 ## Sample Simulation: